binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 ##### Provide USB recognition to guest:

 Install the particular VirtualBox Extension Pack on to the host.
-These packs can be found here ([https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)) for the most recent, and older builds,
+These packs can be found here ([https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)) for the most recent,
-here: ([https://www.virtualbox.org/wiki/Download_Old_Builds_5_0](https://www.virtualbox.org/wiki/Download_Old_Builds_5_0)).
+and older builds here: ([https://www.virtualbox.org/wiki/Download_Old_Builds_5_0](https://www.virtualbox.org/wiki/Download_Old_Builds_5_0)).
 Do not forget to checksum the pack before you add the extension.
 The version of the extension pack must match that of the VirtualBox installed.
 Now in your guest, check to see if you have the appropriate linux-headers package installed.
 If you do not, run the following:

 1. `apt-get update`
 2. `apt-get upgrade`